nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Provider systems:

 - SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
-- SHALL include the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the returned response.
+- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
 - SHALL return a searchset `Bundle` profiled to `gpconnect-searchset-bundle-1` including the following resources
-	- `Patient` profiled to `gpconnect-patient-1` containing details of the newly registered patient.
+	- `Patient` profiled to `CareConnect-GPC-Patient-1` containing details of the newly registered patient.
 This will include details sourced from PDS.
-	- `Practitioner` profiled to `gpconnect-practitioner-1`
+	- `Practitioner` profiled to `CareConnect-GPC-Practitioner-1`
-	- `Organization` profiled to `gpconnect-organization-1`
+	- `Organization` profiled to `CareConnect-GPC-Organization-1`

 ```json
 {